Do you know how to check for NoFollow and DoFollow links on your website?

 In this article, I’m going to cut through the jargon and explain NoFollow Links and DoFollow links in the simplest terms possible…

-DoFollow links are the goodness we’re seeking.
+DoFollow links are great.
 They provide sweet, succulent ranking juice.

-In simpler terms, DoFollow links are awesome.
-The more of these you get, the higher your page will rank on Google (especially when they’re from prestigious websites).
+The more dofollow links you get, the higher your page will rank on Google (especially when they’re from prestigious websites).

 DoFollow links look a little like this:

 If code doesn’t mean anything to you, don’t worry!
-I’ll explain everything in super-simple terms in just a minute!
+I’ll explain everything in simple terms in just a minute!

 A NoFollow link is not quite the same as a DoFollow.
 In fact, it’s pretty much the opposite.

 NoFollow’s do provide direct links to your website and page, but they do not provide any of the ranking juice.
 Google places no value on them when considering page rank on their search engine.